Immigration bill clears early test vote; Obama calls for action

 The legalization and ultimate citizenship for the 11 million is a central component of the bill.
 Democrats and some Republicans have vowed to block any measure that leaves their fate in doubt indefinitely.

-The first of them could be voted on as early as Wednesday if Democrats and Republicans reach a deal on how to proceed with them.

-Earlier on Tuesday, President Barack Obama sought to inject momentum into the push for immigration reform.
+Earlier on Tuesday, President Barack Obama sought to inject momentum into the push for U.S. immigration reform.

 "If you genuinely believe we need to fix our broken immigration system, there's no good reason to stand in the way of this bill," Obama said at the White House just hours before the Senate staged its first vote on the measure.